Kingxukai/linux/Documentation/driver-api/thermal/intel_dptf.rst

 	value of 0.

-Given that this is platform temperature control, it is expected that a single user-level manager owns and manages the controls.
+Given that this is platform temperature control, it is expected that a single user-level manager owns and manages the woke controls.
 If multiple user-level software applications attempt to write different targets, it can lead to unexpected behavior.